Beginner, Intermediate, Advanced

 Walking distance to spot

-The trade winds blow constantly from December till May around 15-20 knots- perfect for a Caribbean kite cruise.
+The trade winds blow constantly from December till May around 15-25 knots- perfect for a Caribbean kite cruise.
 The crystal clear water is warm, meaning no wet suit is needed and the weather is hot and sunny with little to no rain.
 We will visit a different island each day offering all varieties of riding conditions including butter flat lagoons for freestyle, reef breaks for wave riding and unlimited space for downwinders.
+Please also note that on the boat there are no mosquitos or sandflies so think twice before booking on-land accommodation ;)

 Typical Pickup: St Vincent and the Grenadines